- A $600 deposit is required to secure your seat in the entering class.

-For questions or assistance, please contact Shanan Woods, Senior Financial Aid Counselor for graduate programs.
+For questions or assistance, please contact Shanan Woods, Assistant Director of Financial Aid.

 All full-time, first-year students are pre-registered for a standard schedule of required classes.
 You may not register yourself for first semester classes or request special consideration.
 Note: Part-time students should contact the Associate Dean for Student Affairs and Administration in early summer regarding scheduling.
 Your individual class schedule will be made available prior to Orientation.

 If you have not done so already, please send an official transcript showing the date your bachelor's degree was awarded to LSAC as soon as possible.
 We must have your official transcript prior to the start of Orientation.
 This is a requirement of the American Bar Association (ABA).
 You may not be allowed to attend class until you have met this requirement.